Benjamin-JHou/BioDeepNat/README.md

-# D-NNCDiscover
+# DNNCDiscover

 # Overview 🔍

-D-NNCDiscover is a deep neural network-based tool designed for exploring natural compounds to discover novel associations with diseases.
+DNNCDiscover is a deep neural network-based tool designed for exploring natural compounds to discover novel associations with diseases.
 It combines machine learning and bioinformatics approaches, aiding researchers in gaining deeper insights into the potential of natural compounds in disease research.

 # Collecting Natural Compound Data from FooDB 📊